 - Always walk in marked pedestrian walkways when possible

 - Never pass under a forklift’s raised load

-Here are some possible controls for these hazards:
+Here are some possible controls for these hazards at your warehouse:

 - Always inspect conveyors on a regular basis

 - Make sure pinch points and in-going nips and properly guarded

 - Develop ways to lockout conveyors, especially for maintenance, and train workers about the process